A Singapore Itinerary That You’ll Never Forget (2023)

 Today it’s pretty hard to distinguish Peranakans from other Chinese Singaporeans.
 You can read more about Peranakan culture in my Singapore Food Tour Guide.

 Just make sure to buy your tickets in advance online from their website, which is essentially through Peatix.
 If you need to contact them for whatever reason before your tour, you can do so via Facebook.
 I had to change the dates after purchasing my ticket, and they helped me cancel my ticket.
 I then bought a new ticket.

 Singapore also has a great Peranakan Museum that is a must-see.
-However, it’s closed for renovations until 2020.
+However, it’s closed for renovations.

 2. Orchard Road and Lunch

-Unless you’re really into malls, checking out two of them is enough.
+Unless you’re really into malls, checking out 1 or 2 of them is enough.
 I visited Paragon and Orchard Central.
 The glitziest mall is supposed to be ION Shopping Mall.